grousewood-games/solforge/docs/faq.md

 ## Credits

+### Assets

-All game rules, card art, card names & text, dog bark battle sound, and the vast majority of the UI art assets is the creation and intellectual property of [Stoneblade Entertainment](https://stoneblade.com/).
-I am greatful of their [permissiveness](https://www.reddit.com/r/SolForge/comments/134os4h/a_call_to_codersenthusiastsanybody_really/) in letting me share this free tribute to the original game.
+- All game rules, card art, card names & text, dog bark battle sound, and the vast majority of the UI art assets is the creation and intellectual property of [Stoneblade Entertainment](https://stoneblade.com/).

-The fancy font, `Cinzel`, was created by [Natanael Gama](https://fonts.adobe.com/designers/natanael-gama).
+- The fancy font, `Cinzel`, was created by [Natanael Gama](https://fonts.adobe.com/designers/natanael-gama).

-The orange scroller arrow icons were made by [Programmer16](https://opengameart.org/content/simple-orange-pixel-art-ui).
-The green arrows were made by `AngryMeteor`.
+- The green arrows were made by `AngryMeteor`.
+- The rank orb is by [Cethiel](https://opengameart.org/content/orbs-collection)

-Square icons generated on [Game-Icons](https://game-icons.net).
+- Square icons generated on [Game-Icons](https://game-icons.net).

-Enhanced versions of the large card frames are courtesty of [Spruce](https://reddit.com/user/SolSpruce/).
+- Enhanced versions of the large card frames are courtesty of [Spruce](https://reddit.com/user/SolSpruce/).

+### Gratitude

+Very greatful to Stoneblade for their [permissiveness](https://www.reddit.com/r/SolForge/comments/134os4h/a_call_to_codersenthusiastsanybody_really/) in letting me share this tribute to the original game.
+They were certainly not obligated to.

-A thank you to `Ximane` who wrote and published the "[Advanced Solforge Rules](https://solforge.fandom.com/wiki/Advanced_Rules)" back in the day.
+A thank you to `Ximane` who wrote and published the "[Advanced Solforge Rules](https://antifandom.com/solforge/wiki/Advanced_Rules)" back in the day.
 It has been an indispensable guide in my attempts to recreate the game as accurately as possible.

 Much respect to [Kaelari](#will-you-implement-online-play) for his generous sharing of some original game assets.

-All coding done by me, your friendly neighbourhood grouse.
-Hat tip to the implementers of the [CanvasAPI](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API), [Github](https://github.com) for the free hosting, and [Photopea](https://www.photopea.com/) for the image editing trickery.
+Hat tip to [Github](https://github.com) for the free hosting, and [Photopea](https://www.photopea.com/) for the image editing trickery.

 ### Did You Invent This Game?